tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

      Default values: memory = 24576    vcpu = 4

+* **sno_resources**.-  Object variable with two fields:

+     memory.- The ammount of memory in MB to be assigned to the sno VM

+     vcpu.- The number of CPUS to be assigned to the sno VM

+     Default values: memory = 32768 (32GB)   vcpu = 8

 * **chucky_net_addr**.- Network address for the routable network where all VMs are connected

      Default value: 192.168.30.0/24